 Sub Drivers() Dim t As Task Dim td As TaskDependency Dim PredDr As String Dim i As Integer For Each t In ActiveProject.Tasks If Not t Is Nothing Then PredDr = "" i = 0 For Each td In t.StartDriver.PredecessorDrivers i = i + 1 If i = 1 Then PredDr = PredDr & td.From.ID Else PredDr = PredDr & "," & td.From.ID End If Next td t.Text2 = PredDr End If Next t End Sub

 The user can then insert the “Text2” column in any task view.
 The image at the top of the post is a little schedule with the column inserted as shown and named “Driving Pred”.

 The “Drivers” determination is done by MSP’s scheduling engine, and I have found it to be unreliable for driving predecessors that are not Finish-to-Start links.
-(Problems-with-predecessor-tasks-in-task-inspector) Nevertheless, it’s better than nothing.
+(Problems with Driving Logic in Task Inspector and Task Paths – Microsoft Project 2010-2016) Nevertheless, it’s better than nothing.
 Obviously, the macro needs to be re-run whenever the logic or task numbering changes….